machine-reserch/ML-Prediction-For-Rates/README.md

 The current repository provides a comprehensive framework for predicting reaction rates using machine learning (ML) techniques.
 It comprises datasets, pre-trained models, and an easy-to-use prediction script for practical applications.

+## Molecular Structures
+All molecular structures are presented as Smiles format saved in Reaction_list.xlsx

 ## Datasets:

 1. **Complete Datasets**: